 Electric / Dual Fuel

 The majority of our towel rails can be converted to work as dual fuel models.
 An electric element and T-Piece is needed to adapt the towel rail; your installer will need to be aware if you wish to do this in order to adjust pipe centres accordingly.
 See our accessories range for all our elements and T-Pieces.
 If a towel rail is suitable for dual fuel it will be noted in the product overview section.

 Please note that many of our factories close for 2 - 4 weeks during the holiday period of July/August and December.
-This may extend the delivery period quoted here depending on stock availability and demand.
-We will confirm the scheduled delivery date with you prior to despatching your order.
+This may extend the delivery period quoted depending on stock availability and demand.
+We will confirm the scheduled delivery date with you prior to dispatching your order.
 Unfortunately delivery to Scotland / Offshore Islands may take longer due to the distance involved.
-Deliveries will be made to the nearest hard standing area.
-A nominal £5 charge for postage and packing will be applied to any orders under £50 in value.
+Deliveries will be made to the nearest hard-standing area.

-Deliveries to non-mainland UK addresses, Direct delivery (to site or domestic addresses), or delivery requests outside our standard delivery times (e.g. Next Day) may have delivery charges added, such charges must be agreed prior to shipment and will be at the discretion of Radiators Direct taking into account the delivery address, value of the order and requested delivery date of the order.
+Deliveries to non-mainland UK addresses, Direct delivery (to the site or domestic addresses), or delivery requests outside our standard delivery times (e.g. Next Day) may have delivery charges added, such charges must be agreed upon prior to shipment and will be at the discretion of Radiators Direct taking into account the delivery address, the value of the order and requested delivery date.

 All radiators and towel rails featured on this website are suitable for indirect/closed systems that comply with 'BS5449, section 1 forced circulation hot water systems'.

 Systems running with low pressures (under 1 Bar) or microbore pipework may experience flow and heating issues if not accounted for in the system design which could result in radiators not heating fully or noisy pipework.